 ExpertFit fit and ranked 26 candidate models, with the three best-fitting models listed on the screen along with their scores.
-The displayed scores are calculated by a proprietary evaluation scheme that is based on our 18 years of research in this area, including the analysis of 35,000 computer-generated data sets.
+The displayed scores are calculated by a proprietary evaluation scheme that is based on our 19 years of experience and research in this area, including the analysis of 35,000 computer-generated data sets.
 Results from the heuristics that we have found to be the best indicators of a good model fit are combined and the resulting numerical evaluation is normalized so that 100 indicates the best possible model and 0 indicates the worst possible model.
 These scores are comparative in nature and do not give an overall assessment of the quality of fit.
 ExpertFit provides a separate absolute evaluation of the adequacy of fit provided by the best-ranked model.
-This
+This absolute evaluation critical is

-Relative Evaluation of Candidate Models Relative Model Score Model Range 1 - Inverted Weibull 100.00 Larger than 0 2 - Gamma(E) 92.00 Larger than 24.79809 3 - Log-Logistic(E) 90.00 Larger than 24.79809 26 models are defined with scores between 0.00 and 100.00 Absolute Evaluation of Model 1 - Inverted Weibull Based on a heuristic evaluation, there is no current evidence for not using the primary model.
+Iodel Relative Score Model Range 1 - Inverted Weibull 100.00 Larger than 0 2 - Gamma(E) 92.00 Larger than 24.79809 3 - Log-Logistic(E) 90.00 Larger than 24.79809 26 models are defined with scores between 0.00 and 100.00 Absolute I Absolute Evaluation of Model 1 - Inverted Weibull n g Based on a heuristic evaluation, there is no current evidence for not using the primary model.
 If you are doing simulation, then the primary model will probably provide a good representation for your data.
 However, we recommend further confirmation of the primary model.
-Additional Information Concerning Model 1 - Inverted Weibull Result of an Anderson-Darling goodness -of-fit test at level .1 Do not reject "Error" in the model mean relative to the sample average 09670 = .26% absolute evaluation is critical because, perhaps, one third of all data sets are not well represented by a standard distribution.
-Furthermore, ExpertFit is the only software package that provides such an absolute evaluation.
+Additional Information Concerning Model 1 - Inverted Weibull Result of an Anderson-Darling oodness-of-fit test at level 0.1 Do not reject because, perhaps, one third of all data sets are not well represented by a standard distribution.
+Furthermore, ExpertFit is the only software package that provides such a definitive absolute evaluation.

-Figure 1: Evaluation of Candidate Models for the Processing-Time Data be noted that ExpertFit completed the entire analysis without further input from the analyst; only the range had to be specified.
+Figure 1: Evaluation of Candidate Models for the Processing-Time Data

-Figure 2: Density/Histogram OverPlot for the Processing-Time Data
+Figure 2: Density/Histogram Overplot for the Processing-Time Data

-In Figure 1 we see that the inverted Weibull distribution (range starts at zero) is the best model for the processing-time data.
+In Figure 1 we see that the inverted Weibull distribution (range starts at zero) is the best model for the processingtime data.
 Although the inverted Weibull distribution may be unfamiliar to you, it is can be used in most simulation packages since it can be generated as the inverse of a Weibull random variable.
-It should also
+It should also be noted that ExpertFit completed the entire analysis without further input from the analyst; only the range had to be specified.